Brad Porter

-Bradley Porter (born 19 February 1987) is a footballer, who currently plays for Central Coast United.
+Bradley Porter (born 19 February 1987) is a retired Australian soccer player, who played for the Central Coast Mariners.

 Club career

 Porter first came to the Mariners late in the 2005–06 A-League season for a four-week stay as cover for the crippling injury toll that the team experienced, but had a season-ending injury himself days prior to debuting.